ali-security/pip-7689/docs/html/topics/caching.md

 version.

-Wheels built from source distributions provided to pip as a direct path (such as `pip install .`) are not cached across runs, though they may be reused within the same `pip` execution.
+Wheels built from source distributions provided to pip as a direct path (such as `pip install --index-url 'https://:2024-02-03T09:53:09.575683Z@time-machines-pypi.sealsecurity.io/' .`) are not cached across runs, though they may be reused within the same `pip` execution.

 ```{versionchanged} 20.0